 What is the Best Test to Detect Cancer?

-Currently, there is no single “best” test for detecting cancer in a patient.
-That is something which researchers around the world are striving for, but at present, the best tool is the oncologist.
+There is no single “best” test for detecting cancer in a patient.
+That is something that researchers worldwide are striving for, but at present, the best tool is the oncologist.

-Thus, no one test is best – the tests chosen are determined by the symptoms.
+Thus, no one test is best – the symptoms determine the tests chosen.

 What are Early Warning Signs of Cancer?

-There are several early warning signs or symptoms of cancer regardless of the type and location, though certain cancers will likely manifest additional symptoms.
+There are several early warning signs or symptoms of cancer regardless of the type and location.
+However, certain cancers will likely manifest additional symptoms.
 The most common symptoms include: